martinneumann/maph/well_control/README.md

 ```

 In the comments you able to use markdown formatting.
-A general [dartdoc convention] shuold be hold by writing documentation.
+A general [dartdoc convention] should be hold by writing documentation.

 [dartdoc convention]: https://dart.dev/guides/language/effective-dart/documentation
 [dartdoc]: https://pub.dev/packages/dartdoc